Discover folk - the CRM for people-powered businesses

 Key features

-• Key integrations: Seamlessly integrate with essential tools like G Suite, Microsoft 365, and Mailchimp to streamline operations.
+- Key integrations: Integrates with essential tools like G Suite and Microsoft 365, though integration options are limited compared to other platforms.

 Pros

-• User-friendly interface: Capsule CRM offers a clean and intuitive design, making it easy for insurance agents to navigate and quickly access important features.
+- User-friendly interface: Capsule CRM offers a clean design, making it accessible for insurance teams, though functionality is limited.

 Cons

-• Basic email marketing capabilities: Built-in email marketing features are relatively basic, requiring third-party tools for more advanced needs.
+- Basic email marketing capabilities: Built-in email marketing features are basic, requiring third-party tools for comprehensive communication needs.

-• Limited customer support: Primarily offers support through email and an online help center, which might be insufficient for users needing immediate assistance.
+- Limited customer support: Primarily offers email support, which may be insufficient for teams needing immediate assistance during business hours.

 Price and plans